Tsuyama massacre: Suicide notes

-Toi left several long notes which revealed that he was concerned about the social impact of his tuberculosis diagnosis, which in the 1930s was an incurable illness.
-He felt that his female neighbors became cold towards him once they knew of his illness, and that he was despised as hypersexual.
-He stated in the notes that neighbors insulted and treated him badly after his tuberculosis was known.

-For revenge, he decided to enter their homes and kill them.
-He waited for the time when the women returned to their houses.
-The authorities were concerned, and his gun license was revoked.
-He prepared swords and guns secretly.

-He regretted that he would not be able to shoot some people he wanted to, as that would have involved killing people he regarded as innocent.
-He wrote that he killed his grandmother because he could not bear leaving her alive to face the shame and social stigma that would be associated with being a "murderer's grandmother".
+Toi left several long suicide notes which revealed that he struggled with the social impact of his tuberculosis diagnosis, which in the 1930s, was an incurable illness.
+He felt that his female acquaintances (especially his former lovers) became cold towards him once his illness was outed, that he was despised as hypersexual, and felt insulted and ill-treated.
+In planning his murderous revenge, he waited for the moment when the most targets were available, but also expressed regret as to not being able to kill some people he had wanted to, as that would have involved killing people he regarded as innocent.
+He killed his grandmother because he could not bear leaving her alive to face the shame and social stigma that would be associated with being a "murderer's grandmother".

 Films

 The 1983 Japanese film, Ushimitsu no mura (Village of Doom), was based on the massacre.
 It stars Masato Furuoya as Tsugio Inumaru, an emotionally distraught young man who goes on a violent killing spree after his tuberculosis keeps him from serving in World War II.